raspberrypilearning/sell-me-something/en/step_4.md

 --- task ---

-**Test:** Look at your web page.
-Would it grab a visitor's attention?
+**Test:** Look at your webpage.
+Do you think the webpage would grab a visitor's attention?

 --- /task ---